Two leading peer-to-peer lenders face off to see who wins out on the top five features you care about most.

 LendingClub beats out SoFi in this category by having a quick application process and promising funding in as little as a few business days.

 For smaller purchases between $1,000 and $5,000, you might find that LendingClub is the better deal.
 Borrowing only what you need can potentially save you from unnecessary interest payments.
-Overall SoFi takes the cake, with lower interest rate ranges and fewer fees.
+Overall SoFi takes the cake, with lower interest rate ranges and no fees.
 While both are excellent personal loan lenders, you may want to compare all of your options before settling with a provider.
 You might find an even better fit for your needs.

 See how other top lenders compare